ziyadss/CMPN403-Compiler/README.md

 ## Notes about generated quadruples

-- Assumes the presence of four registers - retval, retadr, temp1, temp2.
+- Assumes the presence of five registers - retval, retadr, temp1, temp2, and temp3.

 ## Building and Running